-Statement of Operations, also known as income statement, records the income and the expenses of a corporation for a particular period (monthly, quarterly or annually) in a standard accounting format as per the accounting policies advised by the governing body.
+Statement of Operations, also known as an income statement, records a corporation’s income and expenses for a particular period (monthly, quarterly, or annually) in a standard accounting format per the accounting policies advised by the governing body.

-Below are the creation and flow of income statement.
+Below are the creation and flow of the income statement.

 Difference Between Statement of Operations and Income Statement

-- While accounting the particulars into the income statements, accountants consider expenses and revenue for that particular period.
-In some of the cases, all the particulars (expenses, net salesNet SalesNet sales is the revenue earned by a company from the sale of its goods or services, and it is calculated by deducting returns, allowances, and other discounts from the company's gross sales.) need not be realized in the same period.
+- While accounting for the particulars in the income statements, accountants consider expenses and revenue for that particular period.
+However, in some cases, the particulars (expenses, net salesNet SalesNet sales is the revenue earned by a company from the sale of its goods or services, and it is calculated by deducting returns, allowances, and other discounts from the company's gross sales.) need not be realized in the same period.
 In such a scenario, the parameters are adjusted in the next release of the income statement.
-In other words, revenue might be captured even at the time when the invoices for sale is prepared.
-Any amount still under process are adjusted thoroughly in the accounting systemAccounting SystemAccounting systems are used by organizations to record financial information such as income, expenses, and other accounting activities.
+In other words, revenue might be captured even when the invoices for sale are prepared.
+Any amount still under process is adjusted thoroughly in the accounting systemAccounting SystemAccounting systems are used by organizations to record financial information such as income, expenses, and other accounting activities.
 They serve as a key tool for monitoring and tracking the company's performance and ensuring the smooth operation of the firm..

 Significance and Importance

-- An investor will go through the financials, statements of operations to be specific before investing in any stock.
+- An investor will go through the financials and statements of operations to be specific before investing in any stock.
 The information available in the income statement cannot be exaggerated and will give the accurate financial health of the company.
-Higher net income results in higher wealth distribution to the shareholders after meeting all of its fixed liabilities (interest, salary, overheads).
-Thus investors can anticipate higher growth of funds with companies having a significant net income.
-Year on year comparison of the income statement will help investors assess, how the company has fared in the past.
+Higher net income results in wealth distribution to the shareholders after meeting all of its fixed liabilities (interest, salary, overheads).
+Thus investors can anticipate higher fund growth with companies having a significant net income.
+A year and year comparison of the income statement will help investors assess how the company has fared in the past.

 - It records the financial performance of the company for that period.

-- Facilitates the investor in doing his analysis on the stock and take a call whether to buy/sell or hold the stock.
+- Facilitates the investor in analyzing the stock and taking a call whether to buy/sell or hold the stock.